- PhD Sociology - University of York (2017-present)

-After completing her undergraduate and postgraduate studies at the University of Leeds, Christine worked at the University of Bradford, providing support and advice to students.
-Working in an academic setting encouraged her to return to her own studies, completing a PG diploma in research methods and commencing her PhD study at the University of York.
+After completing my undergraduate and postgraduate studies at the University of Leeds, I worked at the University of Bradford, providing support and advice to students.

-Christine’s research centres on exploring the experiences of religious LGBTQ women across cultures and faiths in the UK.
-Using narrative methodologies, her research considers the comforts and conflicts women experience in developing a sense of self and identity.
+My research centres on exploring the lived experiences of religious LGBTQ women across cultures and faiths in the UK.
+Using narrative methodologies influenced by qualitative longitudinal approaches, my research considers both the comforts and conflicts these women experience in developing a sense of self and identity.

 Conference papers and public engagement